TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_super8_accelerometer.md

 ---
-title: Connecting an accelerometer to an SKR-RRF-E3
+title: Connecting an accelerometer to a Fly-Super8
 tags: []
 keywords:
-last_updated: 15/09/2021
+last_updated: 14/07/2021
-summary: "How to connect an accelerometer to an SKR-RRF-E3"
+summary: "How to connect an accelerometer to a Fly-Super8"
 sidebar: mydoc_sidebar
-permalink: skr_rrf_e3_accelerometer.html
+permalink: fly_super8_accelerometer.html
 folder: mydoc
 comments: false
 toc: false